tc39/proposal-temporal/docs/localdatetime.md

 The `timeZoneOffsetNanoseconds` read-only property is the offset (in nanoseconds) relative to UTC of `localDateTime`.

-The value of this field will change after DST transitions or after legal changes to a time zone, e.g. a country switching to a new time zone.
+The value of this field will change after DST transitions or after political changes to a time zone, e.g. a country switching to a new time zone.

 This field is used to uniquely map date/time fields to an exact date/time in cases where the calendar date and clock time are ambiguous due to time zone offset transitions.
 Therefore, this field is returned by `getFields()` and is accepted by `from` and `with`.